 Here is what the above legal clauses actually mean

 - Only permanent employees of the company or its subsidiaries are eligible for ESOP grants.
 Part-time employees, consultants, advisors, mentors are therefore NOT eligible for ESOPs

-- grant of option to employees of subsidiary or holding company; or
+- Grant of options to employees of the subsidiary or holding company; or

-- grant of option to identified employees, during any one year, equal to or exceeding one per cent of the issued capital (excluding outstanding warrants and conversions) of the company at the time of grant of option.
-Note: the term “identified employee” refers to a single employee to whom options may be granted in a year.
-This can also be noted in the standard draft of a Company’s ‘Board Disclosure Report’ which provides for a disclosure to be made by the Company if any employee has been granted options exceeding the 1% limit.
+The term “identified employee” refers to a single employee to whom options may be granted in a year.
+This can also be noted in the standard draft of a Company’s ‘Board Disclosure Report,’ which provides for a disclosure to be made by the Company if any employee has been granted options exceeding the 1% limit.

 - Companies Act 2013 – https://bit.ly/30Lab2C

 - Share and Debentures Act 2014 – https://bit.ly/2zxxOAk

 - DPIIT notification first issued on 17th Feb 2016 and later amended on 16th Aug 2019 – https://bit.ly/30IWpxb

 Check out MyStartupEquity and manage your equity stack digitally!